Here at InsuranceHub, we supply affordable:

 - Landscaping insurance

 - Lawn care insurance

-You have worked hard at building up your lawn business and you have many spent years in the trenches to become an expert.
+You have worked hard at building up your lawn business and you have spent many years in the trenches to become an expert.
 You are rightly concerned about protecting yourself from liability.
-After all, your clients rely on your advice and to take care of the landscaping.
+After all, your clients rely on you for your advice and to take care of the landscaping.
 That is why you can be sued for negligence in the performance of your duties.
 The scary thing is that many landscapers and lawn mowing services run their business without liability insurance.

 Here are a few of the top reasons lawn services are sued here in the US:

 - Shoddy work